trashplusplus/lazure-marketplace/README.md

 Join Lazure today and redefine what it means to own and trade digital creations in a seamless and innovative environment.

 **-What can you do on Lazure?**

-- **Buy and Sell Digital Assets:** Explore a diverse range of digital assets including 3D creations, pixel art, music, and more.
+- **Buy and Sell Digital Assets and Coupons!:** Explore a diverse range of digital assets including 3D creations, pixel art, music, and more.
 Whether you're an artist, developer, or enthusiast, Lazure provides a platform to showcase and trade your unique creations.
 - **Own Rights to Anything:** Lazure goes beyond traditional assets.
 Here, you can acquire ownership rights to virtually anything – from digital artworks to access keys for GitHub projects, codes, or any web link.